The Swallows Come Out Cover

 Recent News

-Angie's Last Day on Earth in the Eternal City reviewed in The New York Review
+Angie's Last Day on Earth in the Eternal City reviewed in The New York Review of Books

-Angie's new book reviewed in PLUME POETRY
+Angie's book Last Day on Earth in the Eternal City reviewed in PLUME POETRY

 Angie's "Beautiful Thinking" joins poetry in English, French, and Provençal in The Power of Place: Poetry of the Côte D'Azur